Falconkira/ELEC0138Group7/README.md

 ## Mitigation
 ### Image Encryption
 AES_Encryption_Final.ipynb is the implementation for the image encryption.
+It requires the pycryptodome and PIL libraries.
+The program alllows for encryption and decrytpion in AES ecb and cbc modes.
+Inlcude the images for encryption (jpeg file) or decryption (binary file) in the same repository as AES_Encryption_Final.ipynb and input the file path when prompted by the program.
+For best results, it is recommended to run the program in google collaboratory as it was written and tested on it.

 ### Fake Image Detection
 DeepFakeDetection.ipynb is the implementation of the best model for the detecting deep fake images.\